 How Does Medium Work?

-Medium allows anyone to start writing on Medium for free and gives writers the prospect of earning money for their writing.
-This is what Medium calls its Partner Program, and you can understand why it’s attractive to many freelance writers!
+Medium allows anyone to start writing on the platform for free, and it gives writers the prospect of earning money for their writing.
+This is by way of what Medium calls its Partner Program, and you can understand why it’s attractive to many freelance writers!
 This allows Medium to produce lots of content on a daily basis from countless different writers talking about a variety of different subjects.

 People interested in Medium’s content then pay a $5/month (or $50/year) subscription fee.
 This gives them access to all articles on the platform.
-Subscribers can then “clap” for any article if they enjoyed the content.
-This “clap” will help that specific writer in a similar way to likes on a YouTube video.
+Subscribers can then ‘clap’ for any article if they enjoyed the content.
+This clap will help that specific writer in a similar way to likes on a YouTube video (but it won’t directly influence how much they earn).
 You can find out more about this in our article about claps on Medium.

 The Old Claps System

 Previously, when a reader clapped for an article, a portion of their subscription fee went into the writer’s pocket.
 Each subscriber had a limit of 50 claps per article, and this is still the case.
 The more claps a reader gave to different writers, the more diluted the value of their claps became.

 This is because each clap corresponded to a percentage of their $5/month subscription.
-So, the clap of a member who only clapped once for only one article per month was a more valuable clap than that of a user who clapped 50 times for every article they read.
+So, the clap of a member who only clapped once for just one article per month was a more valuable clap than that of a user who clapped 50 times for every article they read.

-This didn’t mean the writer of the article got the entire subscription fee of $5 from that single clapper.
+This didn’t mean the writer of the article got the entire subscription fee of $5 from that single clapper (as Medium still needs to make money!).
 The Medium algorithm – like all algorithms – was and still is complicated and largely a mystery.
 But it used to work something like this anyway.

 Though the clap-based payment system is a thing of the past, Medium still takes claps into account when they’re recommending and ranking articles on the homepage.
 But let’s take a closer look at the way Medium currently pays writers.